paytunia/api-documentation/README.md

 OAuth2 is useful when it is not desirable for client apps to handle the user's credentials directly or when it is necessary to have access to an account with limited privileges.

+Each API call description mentions the OAuth2 scope required to use it.

 The available OAuth2 scopes are :

 | Scope    | Description                                                                        |